 Conditional Distribution

 The conditional PMF is another way to describe the information that one random variable provides about another.
-The definition of conditional PMF is the natural analog of Definition 5.1.
+The definition of conditional PMF is a natural analog of the definition of conditional probability (Definition 5.1).

 Definition 13.4 (Conditional PMF) The conditional PMF of \(X\) given \(Y\) is \[